 - Employer Identification Number (EIN), if a business

 You can deduct mortgage interest on rental property as an expense of renting the property.
 You report this mortgage interest from Form 1098 on Schedule E, not Schedule A. Also, you might have paid points when you took out the mortgage on your rental property.
 If so, generally points are prepaid interest so you can’t deduct the mortgage points in the year you paid them.
 You must deduct the points over the life of the loan.
 The amount you can deduct each year is subject to the original issue discount rules and is generally the difference between:

-How to report mortgage interest from personal and rental use of same property
+How to report mortgage interest from personal and rental use of the same property

 You must split property expenses if both of these apply:

-- You personally use part of your property.
+- You rent out another part of your property.

 You should split expenses that apply to the entire property based on the percentage of space rented.
 These split expenses include mortgage interest and real estate taxes.